dnttr/zephyr-app/README.md

     <span style="font-weight:normal">Core mechanisms are functional, but lack a clean, memory-safe API for external use.</span>
   </li>

-  <li><strong>🟠 Core Graphics</strong><br>
+  <li><strong>🟡 Core Graphics</strong><br>
     <span style="font-weight:normal">Basic window creation and context management are in place.
-Missing support for callbacks, advanced lifecycle handling, and taskbar integration.</span>
+Missing support for advanced lifecycle handling, and taskbar integration.</span>
   </li>

   <li><strong>🟠 Application</strong><br>
     <span style="font-weight:normal">Initial project setup is complete and integrated with ZGC.
-Substantial functionality is yet to be developed.</span>
+Shaders are being worked on, substantial functionality is yet to be developed.
+External resource management is compulsory.</span>
   </li>

   <li><strong>⚪ Rich Presence</strong><br>